Rina Sawayama

 Rina Sawayama (リナ・サワヤマ) is a Japanese and British singer-songwriter, actress and model.
-Born in Niigata, Japan, she emigrated to London with her parents at age five.
-She is known for her musical versatility and has been labelled a "musical chameleon".
+Born in Niigata, Japan, she emigrated to London with her parents at the age of five.
 In 2017, she self-released her debut extended play, Rina.
-After signing to Dirty Hit in 2020, she released her debut studio album, Sawayama, to widespread critical acclaim.
+After signing to Dirty Hit in 2020, she released her debut studio album, Sawayama, to critical acclaim.
 Her second studio album, Hold the Girl, was released on 16 September 2022.
-Outside her music career, Sawayama has modelled for several fashion campaigns and is set to make her film acting debut in John Wick: Chapter 4.
+Known for her musical versatility, and integration of feminism into her craft, Sawayama has also modelled for fashion campaigns, and made her film acting debut in the action film John Wick: Chapter 4 (2023).

 Early life

 Sawayama was born on 16 August 1990 in Niigata, Japan.
-She lived there until the age of five, when her family decided to move to London, where she was raised and currently resides.
-She holds an indefinite leave to remain (ILR) visa in the UK.
-According to Sawayama, the family's original plan was to return to Japan when she turned ten, but they ultimately chose to stay in London.
+She lived there until the age of five when her family moved to London, where she was raised and currently resides.
+She has indefinite leave to remain (ILR) in the UK.
+According to Sawayama, the family's plan was to return to Japan when she turned ten, but they chose to stay in London.
 Due to her inability to communicate in English, Sawayama struggled to understand her teachers and peers.
 She eventually connected with others through pop music.
+While she began adjusting to her life in London, Sawayama attempted to "preserve" her Japanese culture by indulging in it which she said included listening to musical acts such as Hikaru Utada and Morning Musume.

-At the age of sixteen, she began posting music covers on Myspace, and during sixth form she formed a hip hop group called Lazy Lion.
+At the age of 16, she began posting music covers on Myspace, and during sixth form she formed a hip hop group called Lazy Lion.
+In a September 2023 interview with BBC News, Sawayama said that she had been sexually groomed by a school teacher when she was 17.
+She subsequently underwent sex and relationship therapy for the trauma.
+Sawayama went on to cover the experience in second studio album, Hold the Girl, particularly in the song "Your Age".

 Sawayama attended Magdalene College, Cambridge where she studied politics, psychology and sociology.
 She graduated from the university with a degree in political science.